openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 - Ensure that the ruleset-engine executable is located in a directory included in your system's PATH environment variable to allow for direct command-line invocation.
 - The current version of ruleset-engine accepts, .csv, .tsv and .xls(x) format data files.
 - Data files are expected to be tabular with column-headers included.
+- Logfile name includes a timestamp: `YYYY_MM_DD_HH_MM_SS_ruleset.log`.
+If no log file path is specified, log file is stored in the directory from which ruleset-engine is invoked.
 - For a detailed explanation of the log file output, refer to [Appendix D](#appendix-d).

 ---